holochain/holochain-wasmer/README.md

 - The guest calls one of the `return_ptr` style functions with something `Serialize`
 - Internal to `return_ptr` et. al. a `Result` is built out of serializable data or serializes an error
-- The `Result` bytes are length-prefixed and leaked into the guest
+- The `Result` bytes are leaked into the guest
-- The guest returns a `GuestPtr` to the host to the prefixed+leaked bytes
+- The guest returns a `GuestPtrLen` to the host referencing the bytes
-- The host copies the length prefix from the `GuestPtr` and deserializes the `Result`
+- The host copies the bytes from `GuestPtrLen` and deserializes the `Result`
 - The host calls `__deallocate` so that the guest can cleanup the leaked data
 - The host deserializes the inner value if it makes sense to